the-aditya-work/Stress_Relief_App/README.md

 🚀 Getting Started
 Open the project in Xcode (Playground format).

-Run on a Mac or iPad to experience the interactive tabs.
+Run on a iPhone to experience the interactive tabs.

 No internet connection required — works offline too.